About the

 ADDITIONAL FEATURES:

 The vertical steel Khanda structure will be installed as a centerpiece in a pool of water 34-36 feet in diameter.
 The pool will be 2.5 feet high with an infinity edge.
-This pool is designed like a bowl (“Batta”).
-There will be lighting features added.
+This pool is designed like a Batta (bowl) which holds the Amrit (holy water) during the Sikh initiation ceremony called Amrit Sanskar.
+Special lighting features will be added to bring the fountain to life during the evening hours.

 Next to the fountain two Stainless Steel Shields (Dhahls) will be installed.
 Each will be approximately 4.5 feet by 2.7 ft.
-The surface will be sandblasted to create the shape of our original Khanda.
+The surface will be sandblasted to create the shape of our original Khanda (these have been completed and will be installed once the base is built).
 On this we will have Punjabi and English letters laser-cut and backlit, expressing our message of dedication to the martyrs.

 GALLERY